 1. Cause and Diagnosis of Knee Pain

-There is a range of conditions that contribute to knee pain.
+A range of conditions can contribute to knee pain.
 It is important to determine what is causing the pain to best treat the pain.
 Sports chiropractors have extensive knowledge of extremity conditions.
-To determine where the pain is coming from an extensive history and understanding of how the condition started is key.
-After learning about how the condition started your sports chiropractor will do a thorough examination through orthopedic testing, muscle testing, and looking at any mobility restrictions.
+To determine where the pain is coming from, an extensive history and understanding of how the condition started is key.
+After learning about how your condition started, your sports chiropractor will do a thorough examination through orthopedic testing, muscle testing, and evaluating mobility restrictions.

 Below is a list of common conditions that contribute to knee pain:

 Patellar Tendonitis / “Jumper’s Knee”

 Knee Ligament Sprain

 2. Education about your diagnosis

 After receiving a diagnosis it is important to understand the diagnosis.
 Education is one of the most important steps in your recovery.
 Learning about what movements are encouraged vs which movements should be limited with your condition are important.
 Bed rest is rarely recommended since there are many options to continue movement/exercise as you recover – the key is to know which movements are okay to do and which should be limited.
 Education about your condition allows you to work with your body instead of against it.
 There are many types of education that should be personalized to your condition.
 Types of education include lifestyle modification, ergonomic adjustments, and modifying movement patterns.
 When recovering from injury it’s important to understand what movements should be modified and which ones can be continued.

 At Chiros in Motion, we are strong believers in finding movements that are suitable for you and your condition.
 No matter your diagnosis there are still exercises and movements that you can continue.
 After an injury, mental health is a large contributor to healing and outlook.
 Especially in the athletic population, injury can take a toll on your mental health.
 Being able to modify activities so that your active lifestyle can continue until you have healed has been shown to improve mental health and outlooks on your recovery.